jhhughes256/azithro_pk/documentation.md

 in the right box.
 Outputs come from simulation of the population pharmacokinetic model described in the manuscript:

-*Hughes JH, Sweeney K, Ahadieh S, Ouellet D. Predictions of Systemic,* *Intracellular, and Lung Concentrations of Azithromycin with Different* *Dosing Regimens used in COVID-19 Clinical Trials.*
+*Hughes, J.H., Sweeney, K., Ahadieh, S. and Ouellet, D. (2020), Predictions of Systemic, Intracellular, and Lung Concentrations of Azithromycin with Different Dosing Regimens used in COVID‐19 Clinical Trials.
+CPT Pharmacometrics Syst.
+Pharmacol. [doi:10.1002/psp4.12537](https://ascpt.onlinelibrary.wiley.com/doi/abs/10.1002/psp4.12537)*

 * Update Dosing Regimen button begins the simulation using the current inputs
     + A simulation occurs using the default values on starting the application